 Friday: 9:00am - 12:00pm

 Sat & Sun: Closed

 We apologize for any inconvenience.

 CAPS job-posting system

-As a graduate of a Saint Paul College program, you have free, life-long assistance from the Career and Placement Center.
+As a graduate of a Saint Paul College program, you have free, life-long assistance from Career Services.
 This assistance includes;

-- Access to the CAPS job posting website
+- Access to the online job posting website

 - Other job searching tools

 - Résumé and cover letter assistance

 Our online job posting system (CAPS) offers a wealth of resources for your job search including:

 - Saint Paul College's exclusive job board